AdobeDocs/audience-manager.en/help/using/features/data-export-controls.md

 To block data delivery, you must classify a data source with an export control and add an export label to a destination.
 If you apply export controls to a data source or destination only, this feature will not restrict data delivery.
 When set on both the data source *and* destination, the export controls will limit the traits you can add to a segment and prevent the segment from sending data to a destination.

 Additionally, at least one export label must match an export control before data delivery restrictions take effect.
-For example, say you add the PII export control to a data source.
+For example, say you add the [!UICONTROL PII] export control to a data source.
 Next, you add the on-site targeting label to a destination.
 In this case, export controls will not limit data delivery because the settings do not match.
-However, if you add the PII export label to the destination, the export controls will work.
+However, if you add the [!UICONTROL PII] export label to the destination, the export controls will work.

 <table id="table_7D1F0270B5604A82B96A13CC49C937C0">
  <thead>